7 Wonders of the Ancient World (video game): Sequels

-In 2007, the first sequel of 7 Wonders of the Ancient World was released titled 7 Wonders II.
+In 2007, the first sequel of 7 Wonders of the Ancient World was released as 7 Wonders II.
 None of the sequels to 7 Wonders of the Ancient World were released on PlayStation 2 or PlayStation Portable, but 7 Wonders II was released for the Nintendo DS in 2010.
-The next sequel in the 7 Wonders series of games was 7 Wonders: Treasures of Seven which was released in 2008 and released on the DS in 2011.
-7 Wonders: Magical Mystery Tour was the next game in the 7 Wonders game series released in 2011 only on PC.
-The final game in the 7 Wonders game series was 7 Wonders: Ancient Alien Makeover released in 2012 only on PC.
-Due to the dwindling market of retail PC games in the United States, 7 Wonders Ancient Alien Makeover was only released digitally in the USA, although it was released physically in Europe as a collector's edition.
+The next sequel in the 7 Wonders series of games was 7 Wonders: Treasures of Seven, which was released in 2008 and released on the DS in 2011.
+7 Wonders: Magical Mystery Tour was the next game in the series released in 2011 only on PC.
+The final game in the series was 7 Wonders: Ancient Alien Makeover released in 2012 only on PC.
+Due to the dwindling market of retail PC games in the United States, 7 Wonders Ancient Alien Makeover was only released digitally in the US, although it was released physically in Europe as a collector's edition.